Pslempers/markdown-portfolio/index.markdown

 <p>This is my Markdown Portfolio.</p>

+<p>The goal of this document is to display an understanding of the Markup Language.
+Here, I will also share some links and information about me.

+## Who am I?

-<p>I've always aspired to be a well-rounded professional.
+<p>I'm Peter!
+I've always aspired to be a well-rounded professional.
 I made this to help me seek future experiences that will allow me to sharpen many skills at once so I can continue to improve as a graceful collaborator.</p>

 ## I am passionate about: